-This October, The Friends of the Kennedy Martin Stelle Farmstead celebrated its 10th Anniversary as the Farmstead Arts Center.
+This past October, The Friends of the Kennedy Martin Stelle Farmstead celebrated its 10th Anniversary as the Farmstead Arts Center.
 It has been a decade of growth as an art center and a labor of love to preserve a piece of important local history.
 However, this was not the anniversary celebration we envisioned.

 The Pandemic has had an immense impact on our world and on Farmstead Arts.
 We had to cancel our entire theater season, in-person events and our popular Sunday Concert and Lecture Series.
 Regretfully, to keep the public safe, we also had to cancel our planned 10th Anniversary Farm-to-Table dinner and concert.